.jpg)

 the summer) for a sour stomach or if the stomach burns.

 It settles your stomach".
-Apple bark is an ideal
+Apple is an ideal

-remedy in treating this malady, as it not only acts as an
+remedy in treating this malady, as rather than

-antacid, but its astringency also restores strength and
+(misguidedly) focusing on lessening acidity, its astringency restores strength and

 tone to the sphincter that separates the harsh stomach

-acids from the esophagus, thereby acting in a curative, as
+acids from the esophagus, thereby addressing the most

 of benefit during bouts of diarrhea, or to address chronic